 How to establish credit when you have no history

-Apply for a secured credit card.
-A secured credit card is backed by a deposit you make depending on your creditworthiness, and your spending is limited based on how much you deposited.
-As you build a history of on-time payments and responsible use, you could apply for an unsecured card.
+Apply for a secured credit card or loan.
+A secured credit card is backed by a deposit you make, and your spending is limited based on how much you deposited.
+For secured credit-builder loans, you deposit money into an account and borrow against it, and then make payments to the bank.

 Have someone add you as an authorized user.
 If you’re close with someone who has good credit, ask them if they’d be willing to add you as an authorized user to a credit card.
 You’ll be able to use the card, and the card’s payment history will appear on your credit report.
-(Hint: Pay your bills on time.)